 What about the crowds?

 If the club is crowded, if you have to wait for equipment, if there are time limits on the equipment, if you have to sign up for classes, your results will suffer.
 Most clubs overcrowd and their guest policies are too liberal.
 The only thing worse than filling your club with too many members is filling it with too many non-members.

 What extras are there?

 Swimming pools are important to some people.
-Child care, especially televised child care throughout the club, is of value to parents of younger children.
-And who couldn’t use free nutritional guidance?
+Who couldn’t use free nutritional guidance?
 Cleanliness to most people is not an extra; it’s essential.
 Most people like a club with strict rules that are enforced by the staff, i.e. no dropping of weights, returning weights, towels must be used on all equipment, and no loud noise of any kind while exercising.